 Monday, January 4th, 2021 @ 10:19am

-It’s easy to let all those maintenance and repair jobs build-up around the house.
+It’s easy to let all those maintenance and repair jobs build up around the house.
 The tricky part in making a priority list is knowing what needs immediate attention, what can wait a while, and also–how long it can wait.
+If you are planning a home reno, you will need to prioritize the projects.

 Most homeowners are in the same situation—you fix one thing and three other new repair projects magically appear.
 Or, how about this situation: you get halfway through a repair when another area of the house requires immediate attention and you have to abandon the first job.